chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA E1 - Kumandra.md

 - She doesn't waste any time.
 She does a whole ritual.
 	- "Sisudatu… I don’t know if you’re listening.
 I’m searching every river to find you.
 I really need your help.
 I made a mistake.
 I trusted someone I shouldn’t have."
 	- Raya sits.
 And waits.
 And waits.
 Nothing happens.
 It's a bust.
-- "Me too."
-The nomad leader appears behind her.
+- "So did I." The nomad leader appears behind her.
 "Your name is Raya."
 	- The other nomads hold up Raya's supplies, and have Tuk-tuk guarded at spear-point.
 They had raided Raya's camp.
 	- The nomad leader continues, "Daughter of Benja.
 Tribe of Heart.
 Or what's left of it."